 Promote your product through this page.
 Feel free to contact me for a wide variety of sponsorship options including text, image and video content!

 How to write VIPER code?

-The anatomy of a module is pretty simple, I'm not creating subfolders for each layer, but I'm separating the interfaces and the default implementation in different places.
+The anatomy of the base template is pretty simple, I'm not creating subfolders for each layer, but I'm separating the interfaces and the default implementation in different places.
 That gives me a little bit of sanity, because most of the VIPER templates seemed to be very deterrent just because of the project structure.

 Protocols are defined for almost every VIPER component.
 Every protocol will be prefixed with the module name, and it won't have any other suffix except from the layer name (like MyModuleRouter, MyModulePresenter).

 Default implementation is used for the basic scenario, every protocol implementation follows the ModuleName+Default+Layer naming convention.
 So for example MyModuleDefaultRouter or MyModuleDefaultPresenter.

 The flow is something like this:

 The presenter can send events for the router using the router protocol definition.

 Presenter <-> Interactor

 The interactor can notify the presenter through the presenter's interface, and the presenter can call the interactor using the defined methods inside the interactor protocol.